g0dEngineer/ASTIS/data/MainProgrammerPage/data/TypeB_Programmers_TierA/README_CERTIFICATE.md

 ## Course Code: "ASTIS-CTBTAC" (CTBTA"C"→Certificate Award)

 # Main Overview
-This curriculum consists of 2 main parts and one final optional part:
+This curriculum consists of 3 concise mandatory semesters/parts and one optimal segment; an  Introduction to Artificial General Intelligence.
 1. The first semester, concerning **regularly used machine learning libraries in python**.
 2. The second semester, concerning the main topic, **[Deep Learning](https://en.wikipedia.org/wiki/Deep_learning)**!
 3. The last and third semester, concerning applying knowledge from the prior semesters, and attempting to **solve a problem faced by preferably your country or elsewhere**.
 (The code/idea developed is yours, and is not the property of [ASTIS](hhttps://github.com/g0dEngineer/ASTIS/).)